 By elevating adventure education and maintaining a distinguished safety record, Avid consistently surpasses expectations.

 With an empathetic approach, Avid staff encourages kids to take positive risks by leading them to opportunities that will, in turn, build confidence.

 7. Live Balanced

 Bridging the gap between a hunger for work and a thirst for the outdoors is met with its own reward of community, family and self when you are able to find fulfillment in all aspects of life.

 One shared experience of connection to those who occupy the space surrounding us near and far leads to inspiring growth of a people and of the world.

 Avid offers several day and overnight camps in various locales, including Colorado and California, with remote and pristine facilities near cities like Denver, Boulder, and Oakland, respectively.
 All expeditions and activities are tailored for varying age and experience levels, from 2nd grade through high school.

-NOTE: It is the policy of Outdoor Families Magazine to disclose a financial partnership with a business or organization.
-Avid4 Adventure provided financial sponsorship to Outdoor Families Online in exchange for content.
+NOTE: Avid4 Adventure provided financial sponsorship to Outdoor Families Magazine in exchange for content.